AEW2015/522R/pages/04.timing-lab/docs.md

 ###Summary

-Change the counter to be 64 bits wide and rerun
+Change the counter to be 64 bits wide and rerun.
+Find the max bit size for the given clock frequency.

 ###Questions